 Dispatch Center (PRCC)

-The Prescott Regional Public Safety Communication Center is the emergency answering point for four police agencies and six fire agencies.
+The Prescott Regional Public Safety Communication Center is the emergency answering point for four police agencies and four fire agencies.
 The regional center concept has the advantage of real time communications between partnering agencies.

 Prior to 2005, Fire Dispatching was separate from Police Dispatching and occurred at numerous locations.
 Various deficiencies were realized; such as, minimal coordination and lack of cooperation among police and fire agencies, inadequate sharing of information, competition for qualified staff members, minimal opportunities for training, promotion and career enhancement, and the cost effectiveness of jointly purchasing and implementing required technological enhancements to increase levels of service to communities and public safety entities.
 For the reasons noted above, a feasibility study was conducted by an outside consulting firm in 2001 which resulted in a Prescott technical committee forming in 2003.
 Two years of planning, coordinating, and implemention followed and in April of 2005, joint operations began at the Prescott Regional Public Safety Communications Center (PRCC).